Projection¶

 - new_shapetuple of ints, or

-ints Shape of resized array.
+nints Shape of resized array.

 - refcheckbool, optional

 If False, reference count will not be checked.
 Default is True.
+See Notes below for more explanation.

 - new_shapetuple of ints, or